muesli/deckmaster/README.md

   interval = 500 # optional
 ```

-The attribute `interval` defines the time in `ms` between two consecutive updates of the widget.
-The default interval in `500`
+The attribute `interval` defines the time in `ms` between two consecutive
+updates of a widget.

 #### Button